MsMA-dev/fullstack-k8s-deployment/README.md

-# fullstack-k8s-deployment
+# Full-Stack K8s Deployment — Production-Grade DevOps Infrastructure

-A full-stack Customer Management System containerized with Docker and deployed on Kubernetes through a fully automated CI/CD pipeline, with a focus on DevOps infrastructure, automation, and observability.
+DevOps infrastructure for a Customer Management System — fully containerized, deployed on Kubernetes, and driven by an automated Jenkins CI/CD pipeline with quality gates, artifact management, and real-time observability.

 ---